universal-ctags/ctags/docs/man/ctags.1.rst

 	This option does not work with ``--machinable`` nor ``--with-list-header``.

 	..
-TODO: ".. may be used in many other options...": I don't think it is``all`` worth to be described.
+TODO: ".. may be used in many other options...": I don't think it is worth to be described.

 ``--list-map-extensions[=language|all]``
 	Lists the file extensions which associate a file